 Long Term Stay Visa Extension (LSVVE)

-The 6-month visas need to be done at the BI’s headquarters in Manila or possibly in Cebu.
+The 6-month visas can be done at fewer offices.
+It seems like it’s up to the discretion of the office manager whether or not they will grant this visa.
+That means you’ll need to check with your local office before trying to get this visa.
 It’s important to note that once you’ve been in the country longer than 6 months you will need an exit clearance in order to leave.

 After three years you do need to leave the country but you can come back the same day and keep extending your new tourist visa again.